stvliu/thingsboard.github.io/_includes/docs/user-guide/device-profiles.md

 Protocol Buffers, or Protobuf, is a language- and a platform-neutral way of serializing structured data.
 It is convenient to minimize the size of transmitted data.

-The current version of the ThingsBoard platform supports customizable proto schemas for [telemetry upload](/docs/{{docsPrefix}}reference/coap-api/#telemetry-upload-api) and [attribute upload](/docs/{{docsPrefix}}reference/coap-api/#publish-attribute-update-to-the-server) and implemented the ability to define a schema for downlink messages (RPC calls and attribute updates).
+The current version of the GridLinks platform supports customizable proto schemas for [telemetry upload](/docs/{{docsPrefix}}reference/coap-api/#telemetry-upload-api) and [attribute upload](/docs/{{docsPrefix}}reference/coap-api/#publish-attribute-update-to-the-server) and implemented the ability to define a schema for downlink messages (RPC calls and attribute updates).

 {% if docsPrefix == null %}